 Garages are fairly secure

-Modern garage doors when fitted with good quality locks can be as secure as the doors of the home itself.
+When fitted with good quality locks, modern garage doors can be as secure as the doors of the home itself.
 This means that it is a fairly safe place to store not just your vehicle, but a wide range of belongings including expensive tools.